Mass Communication (MCOM)

 MCOM 6315.
 Web and Mobile Development.
 3 Hours.

-Students in this course learn theoretical structures behind informational design for mass communication via the internet and mobile devices.
-Students learn HTML and Java-based programming, as well as how to creatively craft digital art and content.
-Students create their own online and mobile-based content.
+Students learn theoretical structures behind informational design for the digital media industry via the internet and mobile devices.
+Students learn node-based programming in Unreal Engine 4/5, as well as how to creatively craft digital art and content.
+Students create their own online and mobile content.

 MCOM 6320.
 Documentary Storytelling.
 3 Hours.